 Committed an early foul only to then give away a penalty shortly after in what seemed like an attempt to impersonate Bosingwa at the other end.

-Was a rock in defence, fighting for every ball and impressing with his aerial duels and robust tackling.
+Was a rock in defense, fighting for every ball and impressing with his aerial duels and robust tackling.

 Coped well in what was a vital game in his side’s battle against relegation.

-Almost equalised early on but found himself on the floor after a soft challenge far too often.
+Almost equalized early on but found himself on the floor after a soft challenge far too often.
 Took the odd shot from range but could not trouble Green.